Konrad-Jalowy/mycodingnotes/vanilla-js/algorithms/README.md

 - its two pointers. array is the same, only pointers move
 - left is 0, right is len-1 (initially)
 - middle is left+right / 2, floor division
+- each time we do that we check if arr[middle] is our target
+- say target is < arr[middle]. what does it mean?